-Hitler attempts to "legalize" his violation of Czechoslovakia by the well-known document signed by Hacha in Berlin.
-The Soviet note answers it to the point:
+Hitler attempts to "legalise" his violation of Czechoslovakia by the well-known document signed by Hacha in Berlin.
+The Soviet note gives a pointed reply :-

-"The Soviet government does not know of a constitution of any country empowering the head of the state, of his own accord, without the approval of the people to bring to an end its existence as a state.
-It is a proposition difficult to accept that any nation would be willing to surrender voluntarily its independence, and agree to its incorporation in another state, even more so in the case of a nation which fought for hundreds of years for its independence, and for the last twenty years enjoyed an independent existence.
-President Hacha of Czechoslovakia, in signing the Berlin treaty on March 15, 1939, was not empowered to do it by his people and acted in flagrant violation of Articles 64 and 65 of the Czechoslovak Constitution and contrary to the will of the people."
+"The Soviet Government does not know of a constitution of any country empowering the head of the State, of his own accord, without the approval of the people to bring to an end its existence as a State.
+It is a proposition difficult to accept, that any nation would be willing to surrender voluntarily its independence, and agree to its incorporation in another State, even more so in the case of a nation which fought for hundreds of years for its independence, and for the last twenty years enjoyed an independent existence.
+President Hacha of Czechoslovakia, in signing the Berlin treaty on March 15, 1939, was not empowered to do it by his people and acted in flagrant violation of articles 64 and 65 of the Czechoslovak Constitution and contrary to the will of the people."

-In his acts of piracy, Hitler frequently appealed to the right of nations to self-determination.
-The Soviet note affirms that in the case of Czechoslovakia, no one asked the people its opinion and that:
+In his predatory invasions, Hitler frequently appealed to the right of nations to self-determination.
+The Soviet note affirms, that in the case of Czechoslovakia, no one asked the people its opinion, and that :--

-"... in view of the lack of any expression of opinion by the Czech people, the occupation of Bohemia and Moravia by German troops and the following acts of the German government could only be considered as arbitrary, violent and aggressive."
+" in view of the lack of any expression of opinion by the Czech people, the occupation of Bohemia and Moravia by German troops and the following acts of the German government, could only be considered as arbitrary, violent and aggressive."

-The Soviet note also affirms that similar violence was used against Slovakia and Ruthenia and states that:
+The Soviet note also affirms that similar violence was used against Slovakia and Ruthenia, and states that :--

-"... in view of the foregoing, the Soviet government cannot recognize the incorporation into the German Reich of Bohemia and Moravia, and under whatever disguise, Slovakia, as legal or in conformity with the generally recognized standards of international law and legality, or in conformity with the principle of the self-determination of the people."
+"in view of the foregoing, the Soviet government cannot recognise the incorporation into the German Reich, of Bohemia and Moravia, and under whatever disguise, Slovakia, as legal or in conformity with the generally recognised standards of international law and legality, or in conformity with the principle of the self-determination of the people."

-This energetic intervention of the Soviet Union in defense of the victims of fascist violence demonstrates not only to the peoples of Czechoslovakia, but to all the people threatened by fascist barbarism, that in the Soviet Union they will find their most strong supporter.
-This makes clearer still the necessity for the working class of all the capitalist countries and for all the peoples to join forces around the land of socialism, to join forces primarily for the struggle against the fascist aggressors.
+This energetic intervention of the Soviet Union in defence of the victims of fascist violence demonstrates, not only to the peoples of Czechoslovakia, but to all the people threatened by fascist barbarism, that in the Soviet Union they will find their strongest supporter.
+This makes clearer still the necessity for the working-class of all the capitalist countries and all the peoples to join forces around the Land of Socialism, to join forces primarily for the struggle against the fascist aggressors.

-It is as true for Czechoslovakia as for all the other small nations that it is not only the class question of the working class, but also the national cause of the people as a whole, which are inseparably linked up with the Soviet Union.
+It is as true for Czechoslovakia as for all the other small nations, that it is not only the class question of the working-class, but also the national cause of the people as a whole, which are inseparably linked up with the Soviet Union.
 That is why, come what may, this rightful cause will be victorious.